Smart grid: Market outlook

-In 2009, the US smart grid industry was valued at about $21.4 billion – by 2014, it will exceed at least $42.8 billion.
-Given the success of the smart grids in the U.S., the world market is expected to grow at a faster rate, surging from $69.3 billion in 2009 to $171.4 billion by 2014.
+In 2009, the U.S. smart grid industry was valued at about $21.4 billion—by 2014, it will exceed at least $42.8B.
+Given the success of the smart grids in the U.S., the world market is expected to grow at a faster rate, surging from $69.3B in 2009 to $171.4B by 2014.
 With the segments set to benefit the most will be smart metering hardware sellers and makers of software used to transmit and organize the massive amount of data collected by meters.

-A 2011 study from the Electric Power Research Institute concludes that investment in a U.S. smart grid will cost up to $476 billion over 20 years but will provide up to $2 trillion in customer benefits over that time.
-In 2015, the World Economic Forum reported a transformational investment of more than $7.6 trillion by members of the OECD is needed over the next 25 years (or $300 billion per year) to modernize, expand, and decentralize the electricity infrastructure with technical innovation as key to the transformation.
-A 2019 study from International Energy Agency estimates that the current (depreciated) value of the US electric grid is more than USD 1 trillion.
-The total cost of replacing it with a smart grid is estimated to be more than USD 4 trillion.
-If smart grids are deployed fully across the US, the country expects to save USD 130 billion annually.
+A 2011 study from the Electric Power Research Institute concludes that investment in a U.S. smart grid will cost up to $476B over 20 years but will provide up to $2 trillion in customer benefits over that time.
+In 2015, the World Economic Forum reported a transformational investment of more than $7.6T by members of the OECD is needed over the next 25 years (or $300B per year) to modernize, expand, and decentralize the electricity infrastructure with technical innovation as key to the transformation.
+A 2019 study from International Energy Agency estimates that the current (depreciated) value of the U.S. electric grid is more than $1T.
+The total cost of replacing it with a smart grid is estimated to be more than $4T.
+If smart grids are deployed fully across the U.S., the country expects to save $130B annually.